lizzypokerface/progressive-pulse/_posts/2025-05-13-weekly-news.markdown

 categories: weekly news
 ---

+In this week's Progressive Pulse...
+The world grapples with the consequences of Trump's trade wars, as nations seek alternatives and alliances shift.
+The Israeli genocide in Gaza continues, sparking international outrage and calls for accountability.
+Tensions in South Asia threaten regional stability, while China expands its influence in Africa and Latin America.
+The struggle for a multipolar world order intensifies, challenging the dominance of the US and its allies.
+The working class faces ongoing economic challenges, demanding solidarity and resistance against capitalist exploitation and imperialist aggression.

 ### International

+Trump's trade policies are accelerating de-dollarization as nations seek alternatives, with BRICS exploring a new internet and challenging the US-led order.
+China and other Asian nations are uniting against Trump's trade war.
+Concerns rise over fascism and the weaponization of human rights.

 * [`Tricontinental` Israel’s Crimes in the West Bank: The Nineteenth Newsletter (2025)](https://thetricontinental.org/newsletterissue/israel-crimes-west-bank/)
 * [`Fadhel Kaboub` A Wake for a Dying System](https://globalsouthperspectives.substack.com/p/a-wake-for-a-dying-system)